elkayem/ESP_NIXIE/README.md

 * *Blink Colon.* This option is available if using a colon separator.
 If enabled, it will blink the colon once per second, otherwise it will keep the colon on steady.
 This option is not available if #define CLOCK_COLON is commented in the code.
 * *Protect Cathode.* Nixie tubes are susceptible to cathode poisoning when material from an active cathode sputters on the inactive cathodes.
 This process can be reversed by occasionally cycling through all numbers for short durations.
 When enabled, this feature will cycle through all the numbers at a 10 Hz rate for 5 seconds.
 Besides protecting the cathodes, it also looks cool.
 Time intervals ranging from 15 minutes to two hours can be selected.
 * *Auto Shutoff.* When enabled, this feature will automatically turn off the tubes between designated hours (e.g., during the night), helping to preserve Nixie tube life.
 The off and on times are selectable through a submenu.
+* *Screensaver.* When enabled, a screensaver will activate on the OLED if the menu has been inactive for more than 60 seconds.
+OLEDs are subject to screen burn-in, and this will help alleviate that issue.
 * *Show Zero.* This option allows the user to select whether the left most Nixie tube (tens place for the hour) should be turned off when it is zero, or whether zero should be shown.
 * *Reset Wifi.*  Selecting this will cause the ESP8266 to forget the current WiFi network.
 The clock will reboot and set up a new WiFi access point at ESPNIXIE.